cathynewman/UAB_Neuroscience_for_All/README.md

-# Materials for UAB's Brain Awareness Week
+# UAB Neuroscience for All

 [UAB Comprehensive Neuroscience Center](https://www.uab.edu/medicine/cnc/)

-Repository for materials for Neuroscience for All and Brain Awareness Week
+Repository for materials for Neuroscience for All

 # Temporary Notes